codelingo/lingo/README.md

 ## CLQL

 CLQL is the query language under the `match:` section of a Tenet.
-It stands for, you guessed it, CodeLingo Query Language.
-The full spec can be found [here](https://docs.google.com/document/d/1NIw1J9u2hiez9ZYZ0S1sV8lJamdE9eyqWa8R9uho0MU/edit), but the best way to get acquainted with the language is to review the [examples](http://github.com/codelingo/lingo/examples).
+It stands for CodeLingo Query Language.
+The full spec can be found [here](https://docs.google.com/document/d/1NIw1J9u2hiez9ZYZ0S1sV8lJamdE9eyqWa8R9uho0MU/edit), but a practical to get acquainted with the language is to review the [examples](codelingo/lingo/examples).

 Release v0.1.0 is a partial implementation of CLQL.
-String and regex assertions are supported against the following facts in PHP:
+String and regex assertions, as demonstrated above, are supported against the following facts in PHP:

 ```yaml
 func: